teleject/artifactconf-screensaver/README.md

 ## For Mactinosh OS Users

-Due to Macintosh OS X Mountain Lion or higher users, the Gatekeeper feature prevents software from unidentified developers.
+In Macintosh OS X Mountain Lion or higher, the Gatekeeper feature prevents software from unidentified developers to be installed automatically.

 To work around this issue, use the following steps: